 The XT6 is a luxury three-row SUV that’s positioned to rival premium models such as the Audi Q7 and Lexus RX L. But this inviting vehicle comes up a bit short.
 The XT6 lacks some features that buyers might expect in a luxury SUV, and it has disappointing fuel economy.
-Cadillac’s poor brand reliability also hurts the vehicle’s Overall Score.
+Cadillac’s below average brand reliability also hurts the vehicle’s Overall Score.

 We found it to be a pleasant companion for commuting and road trips.
 But this Cadillac hasn't demonstrated any reason for buyers to choose it over key competitors.